 - i.
-Instructors may report academic dishonesty pertaining to a student in her/his course or under her/his supervision.
-Upon suspicion, using the evidentiary standard of "preponderance of the evidence" that academic dishonesty has occurred, the course instructor must report suspicion to both the student and her/his department chair within five business days.
-If a report cannot be filed within five business days, there must be an explanation for the delay.
+Instructors may report academic dishonesty pertaining to a student in her/his course or under her/his supervision to the academic misconduct monitor for the college.
+Upon suspicion, using the evidentiary standard of "preponderance of the evidence" that academic dishonesty has occurred, the course instructor must report suspicion to both the student and her/his department chair within ten business days.
+If a report cannot be filed within ten business days, there must be an explanation for the delay.
 The delay does not imply that there has not been a case of academic dishonesty.
 The report must be in a written format and contain the student name, date of alleged infraction, and type of alleged infraction.
-This report will be sent to both the student and the chair of the department within which the course is offered. - ii.
+This report will be sent to both the studentand, the chair of the department within which the course is offered and, at the discretion of the instructor, to the academic misconduct monitor. - ii.
 Any member of the university community, including students, may report academic dishonesty.
-Upon suspicion of academic dishonesty and using "preponderance of the evidence standard," a member of the university community must report her/his concern to the instructors of the relevant course in which academic dishonesty took place, or to the chair of the department within which the course is offered, within five business days.
-The report must contain the name of the student alleged to have committed academic dishonesty, date of alleged infraction, type of alleged infraction and the name of the individual who is reporting the suspicion of academic dishonesty.
-This report will be provided to the instructor of the relevant course and must be treated confidentially to avoid reprisal toward the reporting party.
-The instructor then will contact the chair of the department within which the course is offered.
+Upon suspicion of academic dishonesty and using "preponderance of the evidence standard," a member of the university community must report her/his concern to the instructor of the relevant course in which academic dishonesty took place, or to the chair of the department within which the course is offered,